 Dr. Leonie McKinlay

-Dr. McKinlay has always had a very special fondness for animals and knew at a very young age that she wanted to be a veterinarian.
-She worked diligently to make her dream a reality, obtaining her Bachelor of Science degree in Zoology from the University of Calgary and then attending the Western College of Veterinary Medicine in Saskatoon where she graduated with great distinction in 2011.
-Shortly after graduation, she relocated to Vancouver Island to join the team at Oceanside Animal Hospital.
+Dr. McKinlay has always had a special fondness for animals and knew at a very young age that she wanted to be a veterinarian.
+She worked diligently to make her dream a reality, obtaining her Bachelor of Science degree in Zoology from the University of Calgary before attending the Western College of Veterinary Medicine in Saskatoon where she graduated with great distinction in 2011.
+After four cold winters in Saskatoon she decided to retire her snow shovel and relocate to beautiful Vancouver Island to join the team at Oceanside Animal Hospital.

-Dr. McKinlay became co-owner of Oceanside Animal Hospital in April 2014 along with manager Sandra Porter.
+Dr. McKinlay enjoyed the patients, clients, and staff at Oceanside Animal Hospital so much that in 2014 she took over ownership of the practice along with manager Sandra Porter.

 Dr. Alicia Ashley